-2015 Survey Lag Computation
+2016 Survey Lag Computation

 Attachment 2 displays the computation for the CHP Officers' lag in compensation behind the surveyed organizations.
-In addition to the 2013 Contract Amendment changes, the survey methodology is summarized as follows:
+In addition to the 2013 contract addendum, the survey methodology is summarized as follows:

-- The survey individually weights the patrol bonus, seniority, physical performance, and education incentive pays for each surveyed organization and for CHP Officers by the number of officers receiving those incentives in each organization. - For the five surveyed organizations as a group, the survey collectively weights the patrol bonus, seniority, physical performance, education incentive pay, and maximum base salary by the total number of officers in the five organizations.
-The result is the weighted compensation subtotal. - For the CHP Officer, the survey combines the maximum salary and weighted incentive pay to determine the weighted compensation subtotal before subtracting the contribution toward prefunding employee retiree health and the employee contribution to retirement. - For the five surveyed organizations and the CHP Officer, the survey subtracts the weighted employee contribution to retirement from the compensation subtotal resulting in the final compensation. - The CHP Officer compensation and surveyed organizations' compensation are compared to determine the percent by which the CHP Officer leads or lags the surveyed organizations' compensation. - A CHP Officer lag, rounded to 1/10th percent, becomes the CHP Officer general salary increase effective July 1, 2015.
+- The survey individually weights the patrol bonus, seniority, physical performance, and education incentive pays by the number of officers receiving those incentives in each organization. - For the five surveyed organizations as a group, the survey collectively weights the patrol bonus, seniority, physical performance, education incentive pay, and maximum base salary by the total number of officers in the five organizations.
+The result is the weighted compensation subtotal. - For the CHP, the survey combines the maximum salary and weighted incentive pay to determine the weighted compensation subtotal before subtracting the contribution toward prefunding employee retiree health and the employee contribution to retirement. - For the five surveyed organizations and the CHP, the survey subtracts the weighted employee contribution to retirement from the compensation subtotal resulting in the final compensation. - The CHP Officer compensation and surveyed organizations' compensation are compared to determine the percent by which the CHP Officer leads or lags the surveyed organizations' compensation. - The CHP Officer lag, rounded to 1/10th percent, becomes the CHP Officer GSI increase effective July 1, 2016.